hashicorp/terraform-provider-google/website/docs/r/filestore_instance.html.markdown

   (Optional)
   Resource labels to represent user-provided metadata.

+* `zone` -
+  (Optional, Deprecated)
+  The name of the Filestore zone of the instance.

+* `location` -
+  (Optional)
+  The name of the location of the instance.
+This can be a region for ENTERPRISE tier instances.

 * `project` - (Optional) The ID of the project in which the resource belongs.
     If it is not provided, the provider project is used.